 GRAINS-Soybeans hit highest since mid-May on LatAm dryness; wheat, corn ease

-SINGAPORE, Feb 23 (Reuters) - Chicago soybean futures rose for a fifth consecutive session on Wednesday, to their highest since the middle of May with dry weather in South America curbing production.
+SINGAPORE, Feb 23 (Reuters) - Chicago soybean futures rose for a fifth consecutive session on Wednesday, to their highest since the middle of May with dry weather in South America reducing production.

-Wheat and corn eased after strong gains in the last session, although losses were curbed amid escalating Russia-Ukraine tensions which could disrupt supplies from a key exporting region.
+Wheat and corn eased after strong gains in the last session, although losses were limited by escalating Russia-Ukraine tensions which could disrupt supplies from a key exporting region.

+"It is mainly dry weather in Brazil and Argentina which is driving gains in soybean prices and its products across the board," said one Singapore-based trader at a company which sells U.S. and Brazilian beans to China.

 (Reporting by Naveen Thukral)